-General Educational Psychology Emphasis
+General Educational Psychology Major

 The principal goal is the education and training of professionals who will focus on teaching and learning environments as they carry out their missions associated with instruction, service, and research.
 Professional preparation centers on the following three content areas: learning and development; instructional development; and measurement, research, and statistics.
 Students are expected to achieve competencies in these areas.